 If you've got access to a stand mixer, I highly recommend you use it for mixing your donut dough.
 It will be a lot less work for you, and the dough will come out nice and smooth with all the ingredients properly incorporated.
 Otherwise, try using a food processor, but this isn't the sort of dough you can make successfully by hand.

-The longer the chill, the better the flavor
+The longer the raw dough chills, the better the flavor

 Don't skip the candy thermometer

-If you're frying these gluten free yeast donuts the old-fashioned way in a pot of oil, you definitely want to use a candy thermometer to ensure you've got your hot oil at the perfect temperature.
+If you're frying these gluten free yeast donuts the old-fashioned way in a pot of oil, you definitely want to use a candy thermometer to ensure your oil reaches 350ยฐF.

-Here's the deal: If your oil isn't hot enough, your gluten free fried donuts will absorb oil as they cook, resulting pale, greasy lumps.
-If your oil is too hot, the outsides of your doughnuts will darken and possibly burn before the center is done.
+If your oil is too cold, your gluten free fried donuts will absorb oil as they cook, resulting pale, greasy lumps.
+If your oil is way too hot, the outsides of your doughnuts will darken and possibly burn before the center is done cooking.
+Your donuts should bubble vigorously and begin to fry as soon as you place them in the oil.

 How to store fried gluten free donuts